Richard Wright (author): Move to France, later life and death

 His agent, Paul Reynolds, sent strongly negative criticism of Wright's 400-page Island of Hallucinations manuscript in February 1959.
 Despite that, in March Wright outlined a novel in which his character Fish was to be liberated from racial conditioning and become dominating.
 By May 1959, Wright wanted to leave Paris and live in London.
 He felt French politics had become increasingly submissive to United States pressure.
 The peaceful Parisian atmosphere he had enjoyed had been shattered by quarrels and attacks instigated by enemies of the expatriate black writers.

 On June 26, 1959, after a party marking the French publication of White Man, Listen!, Wright became ill.
 He suffered a virulent attack of amoebic dysentery, probably contracted during his 1953 stay on the Gold Coast.
-By November 1959 his wife had found a London apartment, but Wright's illness and "four hassles in twelve days" with British immigration officials ended his desire to live in England.
+By November 1959, his wife had found a London apartment, but Wright's illness and "four hassles in twelve days" with British immigration officials ended his desire to live in England.

-On February 19, 1960, Wright learned from his agent Reynolds that the New York premiere of the stage adaptation of The Long Dream received such bad reviews that the adapter, Ketti Frings, had decided to cancel further performances.
+On February 19, 1960, Wright learned from his agent Reynolds that the New York premiere of the stage adaptation of The Long Dream had received such bad reviews that the adapter, Ketti Frings, had decided to cancel further performances.
 Meanwhile, Wright was running into added problems trying to get The Long Dream published in France.
 These setbacks prevented his finishing revisions of Island of Hallucinations, for which he was trying to get a publication commitment from Doubleday and Company.

 In June 1960, Wright recorded a series of discussions for French radio, dealing primarily with his books and literary career.
 He also addressed the racial situation in the United States and the world, and specifically denounced American policy in Africa.
 In late September, to cover extra expenses for his daughter Julia's move from London to Paris to attend the Sorbonne, Wright wrote blurbs for record jackets for Nicole Barclay, director of the largest record company in Paris.

 In spite of his financial straits, Wright refused to compromise his principles.
 He declined to participate in a series of programs for Canadian radio because he suspected American control.
 For the same reason, he rejected an invitation from the Congress for Cultural Freedom to go to India to speak at a conference in memory of Leo Tolstoy.
 Still interested in literature, Wright helped Kyle Onstott get his novel Mandingo (1957) published in France.